1. The

 Length:

-The Albany Post Road was officially established in 1669 when the Dutch colonists in New Amsterdam (New York) created a post road based on trails used by the Wappinger/Wicopee tribes of Native Americans.
+The Albany Post Road was officially established in 1669 when the Dutch colonists in New Amsterdam (now New York) created a post road based on trails used by the Wappinger and/or Wicopee tribes of Native Americans.
 In 1703, the Provincial Legislature passed a Publick Highways act and the postal road was turned into a public highway.
 The colonists decided to name the road Queen′s Road after Queen Anne.

 Most of Albany Post Road has been renamed and updated, but a 6 mile stretch of unpaved original road still exists.
 This historic part of the road is called the Old Albany Post Road and it was added to the National Register of Historic Places in 1982.